lukas-beep/login/README.txt

   - COVID-19:
     - you can write coordinates(DATE,,STATE,...) and this will generate table of states and informations
       - [DATE] > "today", "yesterday" or specific date (in format YYYY-MM-DD)
+        - !!! for now only days that you opened COVID-19 !!!